Overview

 One explanation is surfaced, chosen to align with the majority judgment among the responses.

-We display one of the generated explanations alongside the score, always choosing one that aligns with the majority judgment.
+Galileo displays a generated explanation alongside the score, choosing the one that aligns with the majority judgement for troubleshooting.

 This metric requires multiple LLM calls to compute, which may impact usage and billing.

-To optimize your agent’s performance and ensure high Action Completion scores, consider the following best practices:
+To optimize your agent’s performance and ensure high Action Completion scores, focus on comprehensive goal accomplishment and complete response generation.

 When optimizing for Action Completion, ensure you’re not sacrificing other important aspects like safety, factual accuracy, or user experience in pursuit of task completion.